microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 If the issuer of the undo performs as much of the computation as possible, then there are three concurrency cases that may need handling:
 1. changes concurrent to and sequenced before the original change and its undo
-2. changes sequenced after the original change but concurrent to and sequenced before the undo
+2. interim changes sequenced after the original change but concurrent to and sequenced before the undo
 3. changes concurrent to and sequenced after both the original change and its undo

-Note that a single undo may need to deal with a combination of these.
+Note that a single undo may encounter any combination of these.

 #### Case #1: Changes Concurrent to and Sequenced Before the Original

 Case #1 can arise when trying to undo a change that has yet to be sequenced.
 This is particularly challenging because it means that the client issuing the undo is doing so based on a version of the original change that is not final.
-In other words, that client does not know the precise changeset it is attempting to undo.
+In other words, that client does not know the final changeset it is attempting to undo.

 We see four possible strategies for handling the fact that this case can arise: